Member

 • Distinct stem-like cell populations facilitate functional regeneration of the Cladonema medusa tentacle

-Fujita S, Kuranaga E, Miura M, *Nakajima Y.
+Fujita S, Takahashi M, Kumano G, Kuranaga E, Miura M, *Nakajima Y.

 • siRNA-mediated gene knockdown via electroporation in hydrozoan jellyfish embryos